NaturalHistoryMuseum/scratchpads-evolution/README.md

 # Scratchpads Evolution

 Formerly called Scratchpads Re-development.

 Renamed to Scratchpads Evolution to represent an ongoing development approach, where real development evaluation and prototyping can happen sooner and in parallel with the current Scratchpads 2 platform, sometimes feeding into it into releases.

-Also from a contemporary development standpoint "evolution" indicates agile and iterative approach rather than a waterfall big bang approach avoiding perpetual documentation and discussion without real development.
+From a contemporary development standpoint "evolution" indicates agile and iterative approach rather than a waterfall big bang approach thereby avoiding perpetual documentation and discussion without actual real development.

 Finally, "evolution" reflects our domain of tracking species, which have come about through evolution.

 ## [The Problem](./docs/redevelopment/1-current/1-problem.md)